FIVE judicial officers appointed

 - establish which key stakeholders should receive what reports at what frequencies

-- review all management reports that are produced regularly for their applicability, reliability, relevance and future use
+- review all management reports that are produced on a regular basis for their applicability, reliability, relevance and future use

 - make recommendations about the refinement of reports with a view to improving their usefulness to those who receive them, both internally and externally